our apocalypse

 Alexis Pauline Gumbs, M Archive: After the End of the World (Duke University Press), March 2018 https://www.dukeupress.edu/m-archive

-Marcus B. Young (he/him) is a queer media scholar whose research is centred on aesthetics and visual culture.
-He is also an MA candidate in the Department of Communication, Media and Film at the University of Calgary.
+Marcus Young (he/him) is a researcher whose scholarly focus is on masculinity and visual culture.
+He is a Master of Arts Candidate in Communication, Media and Film at the University of Calgary.